beeware/beeware/docs/tutorial/tutorial-9.rst

 The ``--test`` and ``-r`` options can also be passed to the ``run`` command.
-If you use ``briefcase run --test -r``, the same test suite will run, but it will run inside the packaged application bundle rather than you development
+If you use ``briefcase run --test -r``, the same test suite will run, but it will run inside the packaged application bundle rather than your development
 environment:

 .. tabs::